kafeinOmer/openhab-android/docs/USAGE.md

 # Android App

-The e-Safe Android application is a native client for  e-Safe , compatible with phones and tablets.
+The e-SAFE Android application is a native client for  e-SAFE , compatible with phones and tablets.
-The app follows the basic principles of the other e-Safe UIs, like Basic UI, and presents your predefined e-Safe [sitemap(s)](https://www.openhab.org/docs/configuration/sitemaps.html) and other UIs.
+The app follows the basic principles of the other e-SAFE UIs, like Basic UI, and presents your predefined e-SAFE [sitemap(s)](https://www.openhab.org/docs/configuration/sitemaps.html) and other UIs.

 <a href="https://play.google.com/store/apps/details?id=org.openhab.habdroid">
   <img alt="Get it on Google Play" src="images/en_badge_web_generic.png" width="240px">